Skythrew/pawnote/docs/api.md

 > API used by Pornote to gather informations from Pronote.

-- This API is also used for the Discord bot.
+- This API is also used for the Pornote Discord bot that is currently under paused development.
-- Endpoint is, of course, `https://pornote.vercel.app/api`.
+- Pornote API base endpoint is located at `https://pornote.vercel.app/api`.

 ## Responses Helpers